-GCF GEF Adaptation Fund CIFs TRUST FUND (GEF 5 & 6) LDCF SCCF CLEAN TECHNOLOGY FUND STRATEGIC CLIMATE FUND • International access: 27 Programming Country programme and entity work programme lie at the centre of the programming exercise.
+GCF GEF ADAPTATION FUND CIFs Trust Fund (GEF 5 & 6) LDCF SCCF Clean Technology Fund Strategic Climate Fund • International access: 27 Programming Country programme and entity work programme lie at the centre of the programming exercise.
 These living documents facilitate the alignment of countries' programming priorities with the expertise and capabilities of the accredited entities.
 GCF provides readiness support to assist countries, inter alia, in the elaboration of strategic frameworks.
 GCF holds Structured dialogues to articulate regional roadmaps for GCF engagement.
 GEF holds Expanded Constituency Workshops (ECWs) for GEF political/operational focal points to discuss GEF programming and strategy.
 GEF-6 Programming Directions place an emphasis on supporting synergy/integration that combine policies, technologies, and management practices with significant mitigation and resilience potential.
-GEF-6 Climate Change Mitigation Strategy seeks to enhance synergies across focal areas and to enhance complementarity with other climate financing options, including the GCF. to Climate Change for F for the period 2014- integrate CCA into and synergies between lareas. s, programmes and atte change that are funded under the climate EFTF and through other The Strategic Priorities, Policies and Guidelines mandates the financing of concrete adaptation projects and programmes that are country-driven and are based on the needs, views and priorities of eligible Parties.
+GEF-6 Climate Change Mitigation Strategy seeks to enhance synergies across focal areas and to enhance complementarity with other climate financing options, including the GCF.
+Projects and programmes information and guidance and INDCs, as well as the Strategy on Adaptation of the LDCF and the SCCH 2018, which seeks to: (a) relevant policies; (b) expa CCA and other GEF focal SCCF to finance activities measures relating to clima complementary to those change focal area of the G bilateral and multilateral s provided in NCs, NAPAs e GEF Programming to Climate Change for F for the period 2014- integrate CCA into nd synergies between areas. s, programmes and tte change that are funded under the climate EFTF and through other The Strategic Priorities, Policies and Guidelines mandates the financing of concrete adaptation projects and programmes that are country-driven and are based on the needs, views and priorities of eligible Parties.
 Such projects and programmes are to also take into account, national priorities.
 In assessing project and programme proposals, the Adaptation Fund Board is to consider consistency with national sustainable development strategies and other policies.
 Aims to move to a programmatic approach, avoid duplication with MDBs jointly assess interested eligible countries' investment potential to meet CTF investment criteria.
 Where there is a potential fit, MDBs conduct a joint exercise involving other relevant development partners.
 CTF Trust Fund Committee reviews the investment plan with a view to endorsing a resource envelope authorizing designated MDBs to proceed with development and preparation of individual investment operations for CTF co-financing.
 Pre-Programming Committees agree on country or regional pilots and criteria for country selection.
-CIF AU, through MDBs, inform countries and invite expression of interest; Programming Phase SCF Sub-Committees endorse Investment Plan; Investment and financing proposals are developed; a SCF Sub-Committee approves financing for investments and other proposals.
+CIF AU, through MDBs, inform countries and invite expression of interest; Programming Phase SCF Sub- Committees endorse Investment Plan; Investment Plan; Investment and financing proposals are developed; a SCF Sub-Committee approves financing for investments and other proposals.